omarkawach/spatial_analysis_scenarios/README.md

 *Context*

-A 9-11 Operator now takes a call and sends an ambulance to a caller's home from the nearest hospital via the shortest path.
+A 9-11 Operator takes a call and sends an ambulance to a caller's home from the nearest hospital via the shortest path.

 Steps taken are a combination of [Distance-based Logistics Study v1.0](https://github.com/omarkawach/spatial_analysis_scenarios#distance-based-logistics-study-v10) and [Logistical Study using Network Analysis v1.1](https://github.com/omarkawach/spatial_analysis_scenarios#logistical-study-using-network-analysis-v11).